Large and Small Ensemble Information

 Large Ensemble Scheduling Process and Space Reservations

-The concert calendar is developed through the Public Events Office beginning with contracted events such as Festival Series, New Music Festival and Hansen Series.
-Commitments are usually confirmed by February 1.
-During the month of February, a Large Ensemble Directors Scheduling Meeting is held.
+The concert calendar is developed through the Public Events Office beginning with contracted events, residencies, large annual events, and large ensemble concerts.
+Commitments are usually confirmed by January 1.
+During the month of February, Faculty Artist Series and small ensemble performances are scheduled.

-PLEASE NOTE: All directors should plan to have the necessary conversations with other directors PRIOR to this meeting so we are ready to schedule.
+PLEASE NOTE: All directors should plan to have the necessary conversations with other directors PRIOR to meetings to discuss the calendar, so that special collaborative events can be considered.

 Specific dates will be discussed and arranged with the Director of Public Events.
 The Scheduling Manager will assign, if possible, dress rehearsals—one dress rehearsal is scheduled for each event.
 Alternate dress rehearsal plans must be approved by the Scheduling Manager.
 Directors should remember that “in time” indicates when the setup crew should arrive and not when rehearsal begins and that “out time” must include strike and clean-up.

 Large ensembles will use rehearsal rooms as their warm-up rooms on the day of performance, if available.
-The Kennedy Green Room is available for director’s use.
+The Kennedy Green Room is available for director’s use, as requested.

 All ensembles must supply their own set-up and strike crew for rehearsals and performance(s).